Investment Idea

 Risks

 This information is in the sole responsibility of the guest author and does not necessarily represent the opinion of Bank Vontobel Europe AG or any other company of the Vontobel Group.
+This information is sponsored by Bank Vontobel Europe AG, which may be a counterparty to transactions involving the financial instruments discussed in this information.
 The further development of the index or a company as well as its share price depends on a large number of company-, group- and sector-specific as well as economic factors.
 When forming his investment decision, each investor must take into account the risk of price losses.
 Please note that investing in these products will not generate ongoing income.

 The products are not capital protected, in the worst case a total loss of the invested capital is possible.
 In the event of insolvency of the issuer and the guarantor, the investor bears the risk of a total loss of his investment.
 In any case, investors should note that past performance and / or analysts' opinions are no adequate indicator of future performance.
 The performance of the underlyings depends on a variety of economic, entrepreneurial and political factors that should be taken into account in the formation of a market expectation.